-We asked Owner/Handlers & Breeder/Owner-Handlers to share some thoughts on dog shows and the breeds they love.
-Here are their responses, taken from the November issue of ShowSight.
-Click to subscribe.
+We asked Owner/Handlers & Breeder/Owner-Handlers to share some thoughts on dog shows what it’s like to show your own dog.
+Here are their responses:

 - Place of residence?
 Profession?
 Passion (outside of dogs)?

 - How long have you been in the sport?
 Original breed?

 - What’s the toughest part of being a breeder?
 The best part?